Sunday Times Fast Track 100

 The Sunday Times Fast Track 100 was an annual league table published in association with The Sunday Times newspaper in the UK.
 It ranks Britain's 100 private companies with the fastest-growing sales over the last three years.
 It is published in The Sunday Times each December, with a conference and awards event typically held in May, and alumni dinners during the year.
 The list is researched and produced by Fast Track, an Oxford-based research and networking events business.
 Sir Richard Branson and the Virgin Group have supported the Fast Track 100 league table since Hamish Stevenson founded Fast Track in 1997.

 About Fast Track

-Fast Track is a leading research and events company that has built a network of the UK's top-performing private companies, from the fastest-growing to the biggest, through its rankings in The Sunday Times.
-Founded in 1997 by Hamish Stevenson, it now publishes seven annual league tables and brings company founders and directors together at invitation-only networking awards events and alumni dinners.
+Fast Track was a research and events company that built a network of the UK's top-performing private companies, from the fastest-growing to the biggest, through its rankings in The Sunday Times.
+Founded in 1997 by Hamish Stevenson, it eventually published seven annual league tables and brought company founders and directors together at invitation-only networking awards events and alumni dinners.

+The company ceased business operations in 2022 as a result of the pandemic, which made its business model unviable.